 T Minus Two Weeks:

-• If you have young kids, book your babysitter now for moving day!
+• If you have young kids, book your babysitter now for moving day.
+Trust us, you don't need them adding to your stress.

 • Make sure any certificates of insurance are completed for all buildings that require paperwork.